If you’re wondering how to paint shutters, it’s easy with a paint sprayer! Just follow this simple DIY tutorial.

 Do you have any shutter painting or other outdoor projects planned before fall sets in?

-We have to paint our new front door, put on our gorgeous new door hardware, install our new mailbox (our old front door had a mail slot – charming, yes but too cold for these Wisconsin winters!), paint our side door and then I think we’re calling the outdoor projects done for the year!
+We still have to paint our exterior doors, install our gorgeous new door hardware, install our new mailbox (our old front door had a mail slot – charming, yes but too cold for these Wisconsin winters!), install our wireless doorbell, and then I think we’re calling the outdoor projects done for the year!

 Whew, so glad we’re finally knocking all of these out – it only took 6 years!